The Trail

 It is also the first place where 500 km athletes can access their drop bag and where fuel bottles can be re-filled.

-Photography by: Follow The Sun Photography and Swedish Lapland
+Photography by: Callum Jolliffe, Follow The Sun Photography and Swedish Lapland

 Checkpoint 3 (185 km loop) is Polar Circle Cabin #1.
 It’s a tiny cabin.
 Therefore, only crew can sleep inside.
 The medical check is done inside the cabin but any resting or sleeping by athletes needs to happen outside.

 Checkpoint 4 (185 km loop) is in Överkalix.
 In 2022 our checkpoint was a combination of the local Ice Hall (for medical checks and eating) and the Sports Hall (for showers and sleeping).
-In 2023 we were able to use the Villa, a building that is part of the accommodation offering of the Grand Arctic Resort.
-Hopefully, in 2024 we can use the Villa again.
+In 2023 and 2024 we were able to use the Villa, a building that is part of the accommodation offering of the Grand Arctic Resort.
+In 2025 we should be in the Villa again.
 It’s more convenient as it’s right next to the trail and everything is in one building.
 Regardless of which checkpoint we will use, it will offer electricity, showers and sleeping inside.

 Athletes in the 185 km race and later on the 500 km finishers will go straight to the finish line.
 The next step depends on where the finishers stay.
 The Grand Arctic Resort is right there.
 For athletes who stay there, our medical crew will do the medical check in the hotel.
 Athletes who will stay in Jockfall after the race will get the medical check done in the checkpoint, before they leave.